jenseva/projected-data-demos/reproject_epsg4326_to_3412.md

 ## Plot the projected in-situ data with the NSIDC Sea Ice CDR

-  - Plot the projected point data on top of the NOAA sea ice concentration CDR data using ggplot
+  - Plot the projected Argo float point data on top of the NOAA sea ice concentration CDR data using ggplot
+  - This map has projected coordinates as the axes
   - Visually check the locations of the transformed coordinates

 <!-- end list -->